pouriavj/capital-quiz/README.md

        capital TEXT
    );
 ```
-3.Click Execute (▶️) to create the table.
+3. Click Execute (▶️) to create the table.

 ---